jshafto/app_academy_notes/w4_learning_objectives.md

   - you can add an eventListener for a click on a given `button`
   - update clicks everytime the event occurs
   - `button.onclick` can also be used but this overrides existing event listeners, so the  `addEventListener` method is preferred
+  - the `.detail` attribute can also be used—counts clicks but has other uses
 ```javascript
 window.addEventListener("DOMContentLoaded", event => {
   const button = document.getElementById("increment-count");